The morning suit is the epitome of elegance and sophistication in formal daytime attire for men.

 Peaked Lapels

-The coat boasts sharp, peaked lapels, which contribute to its formal appearance and help create a strong shoulder line.
+The coat boasts sharp, peaked lapels, contributing to its formal appearance and help create a strong shoulder line.

 Curved Cutaway Front